manidlou/elemon/README.md

 [![travis build][travis-image]][travis-url] [![npm version][npm-image]][npm-url]

-`elemon` is a [node.js](https://nodejs.org) module that tries relatively hard to cleanly monitor an [electron](https://github.com/electron/electron) application and automatically reloads the app upon any changes.
-It sets up an static server using [node-static](https://github.com/cloudhead/node-static) and [socket.io](https://github.com/socketio/socket.io) in order to have the ability to spawn the electron main process and cleanly terminate the process upon changes in the main script file.
+`elemon` is a [node.js](https://nodejs.org) module that tries to cleanly monitor an [electron](https://github.com/electron/electron) application and automatically reloads the app upon any changes.
+It sets up an static server using [node-static](https://github.com/cloudhead/node-static) and [socket.io](https://github.com/socketio/socket.io) in order to have the ability to spawn the electron main process and cleanly terminate the process upon changes in the main script file and reloads the app.
 Notice it only terminates and reloads the entire app (main process) if the main script file is the one that you changed.
 For all files other than the main app file, it only reloads the corresponding browser window that is associated with the changed file (just notice the appdata in the example down below).
 So, it can easily be used as a practical live-reload tool for developing [electron](https://github.com/electron/electron) application.
 ####Install
 Please use `npm install --save-dev elemon`.
 Also, you can use `npm install -g elemon`.
 The only difference between them is related to how you want to call `elemon` binary.
 Please read *how to use* section to see what it means.